nguyenkvvn/DS1913/README.md

 An AR-15 lower optimized for an Atchission/CMMG .22 LR conversion kit

-Public Release v1.2
+Public Release v2.0

 ## Description
-The DS1913 is an AR-15 lower, based off the Disruptive Solutions AR-15 lower from FOSSCAD, optimized for an Atchission/CMMG .22 LR conversion kit.
+The DS1913 is an AR-15 lower,optimized for an Atchission/CMMG .22 LR conversion kit.
 Features to it include a 1913 rail on the rear for mounting compact braces or stocks, bolt-catch delete for added reinforcement, and integrated bolt-press-forward to increase reliability.
-The lower is refined specifically for 3D printing, accounting for shrinkage and tolerances (meaning your printer must be 100% calibrated), along with modifications needed to make the lower functional, as the original was published as untested.
+Included also are quality-of-life updates, such as takedown spring geometry and an off-set takedown stand-off for increased print life.

 ## WARNING!
 Do *NOT* under any circumstance use this design with ANY upper receiver that requires a buffer tube.
 Catastrophic, and FATAL, damage *WILL* occur.
 The designer, and any affiliated or non-affiliated groups, cannot be held responsible or liable for any injuries or damages that occur with your use of this model.